luischitala/docker-actions-demo/README.md

   * name one as `DOCKER_USERNAME` and assign its value to your Docker Hub username (not your email);
   * name the other as `DOCKER_PASSWORD` and assign its value to your Docker Hub password.

-### 4. Customize the image and publish it to your Docker Hub account
+### 4. Customize the image and publish it to your Docker Hub accounts

 This repo has a GitHub action configured so every time you push a new commit to the `main` branch, an image is pushed to your Docker Hub 'actions-demo' repo.
 To make sure it works,